apollographql/apollo/docs/source/tutorial/mutations.md

 ---
 title: '7.
 Update data with mutations'
-description: Learn how to update data with the useMutation Hook
+description: Learn how to update data with the useMutation hook
 ---

 Time to accomplish: _12 Minutes_